Advantages of a Group Counseling Approach

 Within the group setting, members have the opportunity to practice new ways of interacting with others, as well as be challenged to think about the way they currently interact.
 The trust and support received from the group make it easier to try out these new behaviors.
 Group counseling also provides members with the opportunity to receive and give help or feedback to their peers.

 Group can create an environment that mirrors one's experience outside of group.
-The difference however of having a controlled and safe environment often helps members to find the confidence it takes to try new things.
+However, the difference of having a controlled and safe environment often helps members to find the confidence it takes to try new things.
 Once the change occurs inside group, making changes outside becomes easier.
-Most groups offered by the Counseling Center will have between 5 and 10 students.
+Most groups offered by the Counseling Center will have between 4 and 10 students.

 Frequency of Group Sessions